 In a bowl stir together mustard, cilantro, lime juice, minced peppers, garlic, and spices.
 When thoroughly mixed remove about 3/4 cup of mixture and set aside.
 We will be using this for a sauce later.

 Place pork in a large shallow dish, pour remaining honey Dijon mixture over pork, making sure the pork is well covered with marinade.
 Cover and place in fridge for at least 2 hours.
+Turning after one hour.

 MAY I PLEASE ASK A FAVOR?

 We small bloggers need all the help we can get.
 Subscribing and sharing on social media is very appreciated!